Mohanlal's Lucifer 2 Is On The Way? Did The Team Just Make An Announcement Regarding The Same?

 Decoding Poster

 At the same time, the well-designed poster has also led to widespread discussion on social media.
 The fans have seemingly found out that Prithviraj is also a part of the new poster.
-It is being believed that the person who could be seen as a reflection on the sunglasses of Abraam Qureshi's character is Sayeed Masood, which is the character portrayed by Prithviraj in Lucifer.
+It is being believed that the person who could be seen as a reflection on the sunglasses of Abraam Qureshi's character is Zayed Masood, which is the character portrayed by Prithviraj in Lucifer.

 Earlier Hint